HeardLibrary/digital-scholarship/script/python/projects/ees.md

 1 Acquire data<br/>
 1\.1 Use script-defined function (provided) to load CSV from URL to a list of dictionaries<br/>

-2 Calculate means for desired quantity (rainfall, temperature)<br/>
+2 Calculate means for desired quantity (rainfall or temperature)<br/>
 2\.1 Step through all data in column for the quantity, then sum for period to be averaged<br/>
 2\.1.1 Extract year or month from date string if necessary<br/>
 2\.1.2 Screen whether a particular datum is from the correct time interval<br/>